-The City of Madison appreciates that performance management is pivotal in the successful selection and implementation of recovery projects.
-The City has created a Funding and Recovery Team that meets on regular basis to discuss the current status of the CSLFRF spending, report on individual projects including key performance indicators and outcome measures, brainstorm solutions to any problems that may have risen, address any reallocations of funding that may need to take place, discuss overarching jurisdictional goals and discuss the future of the projects after CSLFRF funding.
-Attendees of this meeting represent the Mayor's Office, Finance, Community Development, Metro, Department of Civil Rights, Public Health of Madison and Dane County and Engineering.
-Agencies that are implementing programs are also holding regular progress meetings.
+The City of Madison appreciates that performance management is not just pivotal in the general management of the City but in the successful selection and implementation of recovery projects.
+The City created a Funding and Recovery Team that met on regular basis to establish a strategic plan for CSLFRF funding and develop metrics for implementation.
+Attendees of this meeting represented the Mayor's Office, Finance, Community Development, Metro, Department of Civil Rights, Public Health of Madison and Dane County and Engineering.

-Individual performance indicators for by project are included in the Program Inventory that starts on page 13.
+Individual performance indicators for by project are included in the Program Inventory that starts on page 14.